Cougars shut out CVC 6-0

 Oscar Torres got his fifth goal of the season, Anthony Ulloa and Jose Barrajas each scored their third and Jesus Garcia, Jesus Villalpondo and Jose Tobar each earned their first.

-Page 2 of 2 - Diego Casillas earned his second assist and Jorge Renaga and Rogelio Santiago each recorded their first.
+Diego Casillas earned his second assist and Jorge Renaga and Rogelio Santiago each recorded their first.

 J.D.
 Cisneros and Marco Vieyra split the goaltending chores.
 Each recorded a save.